If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 You might have seen many experts saying WordPress is SEO friendly platform.
 Is it true?

 Actually, WordPress codes make sure to follow the best SEO practices, but a lot more things you need to implement for getting higher SEO score.

-There are many other platforms like Blogger, Wix, etc. but the control & flexibility that WordPress gives to its users adds an advantage here.
+There are many other platforms like Blogger, Wix, etc. but the control & flexibility that WordPress gives to its users have added advantage here.
 And, that’s why many people choose WordPress for their website or blog.

-Though SEO is a technical thing, you need not to tech savvy.
+Though SEO is a technical thing, you need not be a tech-savvy.
 Simple SEO tips mentioned here can boost your WordPress SEO score significantly.